lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 * `teardown` -- This method is run via an `ensure` block, so that it will be invoked whether or not an exception occured.
 In our example, the `@something` instance variable is set to nil: {code ruby,minitest_example,11,13}

-Various other things happen, but that's the key.
-An instance of your `TestCase` subclass is created, and then the setup, test and teardown methods are invoked on it.
+Various other things happen, but that's this has revealed the core of how MiniTest works: an instance of your `TestCase` subclass is created, and then the setup, test and teardown methods are invoked on it.

 After the test has run